How Many Days in Cinque Terre? What You Need to Know

 One Day in Cinque Terre Itinerary

-Whether you are hiking or taking the train, spending one day in Cinque Terre is enough for you to visit all the five towns.
-If you’re spending a only a day you’re in Cinque Terre, you’re likely on a day trip from Florence or a nearby city.
+Whether you are hiking or taking the train, spending one day in Cinque Terre is actually enough for you to visit all five towns.
+If you’re spending only one day in Cinque Terre, you’re likely on a day trip from Florence or a nearby city.

 For The Hikers – If you love hiking, the perfect day trip activity is hiking the whole Cinque Terre coast.
 Depending on how much time you have in Cinque Terre, you could start your hike in Levanto or in Monterosso.

-For The Sea Lovers – If you love the sea, you simply have to go on a boat tour!
-As a day trip, I recommend visiting all the five towns (starting in Monterosso) and ending the day with a boat excursion.
+For The Sea Lovers – If you love the sea, you simply have to go on a boat tour in Cinque Terre!
+As a day trip, I recommend visiting all five towns (starting in Monterosso) and ending the day with a boat excursion.
 No matter how short a boat tour is, you will feel very fatigued after it due to the sun.
-By saving the boat tour for last you’ll be able to end your day trip with the best views and relax.
+By saving the boat tour for last you’ll be able to end your day trip with the best views of the sunset while also having the chance to relax.

 Two Days in Cinque Terre Itinerary